AcevedoR/rpg-maestro/README.md

 # RpgMaestro
 # TODO
-- run init curl after each restart
+- upload:
+  - propose to customize it with tags and name (before or after upload ?)
 - fix "duration": 50717.210999999996

 ## run tests